i0am0arunava/Exchange-Rate-Service/README.md

 ## Concurrency & Scaling Strategy

 - **Efficient Concurrency Handling**
-  - Go's built-in goroutines and channels are used for lightweight concurrent processing.
   - API handlers are non-blocking where possible, ensuring high throughput.

 - **Memcache for Caching**
-  - Using in-memory caching with **Memcache**, shared across instances.
+  - Used in-memory caching with **Memcache**, shared across instances.
   - Automatically handles race conditions internally, so concurrent requests for the same key do not cause data corruption.
   - Stores frequently requested exchange rates to reduce API latency and upstream API calls.
   - TTL ensures stale data is automatically purged.